scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 Since `numFetched` is less than `limit`, we know that we are done fetching UTXOs and don't need to call this method again.

-Suppose we want to fetch the UTXOs exported from the P Chain to the X Chain in order to build an ImportTx.
+Suppose we want to fetch the UTXOs exported from the P Chain to the X-Chain in order to build an ImportTx.
 Then we need to call GetUTXOs with the sourceChain argument in order to retrieve the atomic UTXOs:

 ```json
 curl -X POST --data '{